John Eisenberg

-John A. Eisenberg (born 1966/1967) is an American lawyer who served as a deputy counsel to the President of the United States and legal advisor to the U.S. National Security Council during the presidency of Donald Trump.
+John Andrew Eisenberg (born February 1967) is an American lawyer who has served as the United States assistant attorney general for the National Security Division since June 2025.
+He previously served as a deputy counsel to the President of the United States and legal advisor to the U.S. National Security Council during the first presidency of Donald Trump.
 He was selected by former National Security Advisor Michael Flynn.
 Earlier in his career, from 2006 to 2009, he served in the Department of Justice.

 Early life and career

 Eisenberg received a Bachelor of Science in mathematics from Stanford University and a Juris Doctor from Yale Law School.
 He worked as an associate deputy attorney general during the Presidency of George W. Bush.
 He was a partner in the Washington, D.C. law office of Kirkland & Ellis.

 In 2017, Eisenberg was appointed Deputy Assistant to the President, National Security Council Legal Advisor, and Deputy Counsel to the President for National Security Affairs by former National Security Advisor Michael Flynn and part of the National Security Council.